 By Duncan Castles

-Andre Villas-Boas has decided to reject a lucrative approach from Paris Saint-Germain and stay at Tottenham.
+Andre Villas-Boas has rejected a lucrative approach from Paris Saint-Germain to stay at Tottenham.

 |HERO & VILLAS

 Instead, Villas-Boas has elected to stay at Tottenham; partly in anticipation of facing his former mentor, Jose Mourinho, in league football for the first time, partly in expectation of more aggressive transfer market backing from Tottenham this summer.
 "Andre is staying put at Tottenham," a close friend said on Tuesday.
 "He is looking forward to the challenge of the 'Happy One'."

 The decision was not a straightforward one for Villas-Boas.
 According to multiple sources, the Portuguese was discomfited by aspects of an impressive campaign at Tottenham in which he guided the club to its highest Premier League points total only to miss out on a Champions League qualifying slot on the season's final day.

 He was particularly frustrated by the club's failure to complete deals for his principal targets in both the summer and winter transfer windows - Joao Moutinho and Leandro Damiao.

 |6/5||Tottenham are 6/5 with PaddyPower to be David Villa's next club

 The coach has been working to keep Gareth Bale at Tottenham, despite Real Madrid having talked about investing as much as €100m in the forward's transfer fee, while he also wants his squad improved in defence, midfield and attack to help drive the club into the Premier League's top four.